10 • 04 • 2019

 Clean Water Act Section 401 Rollback

-On August 8, EPA announced a proposed rule with a 60 day public comment period that would limit states’ and tribes’ authority to protect their waterways, as directed by an Executive Order signed earlier by President Trump.
+On August 8, EPA announced a proposed rule with a 60 day public comment period that would limit states’ and tribes’ authority to protection their waterways, as directed by an Executive Order signed earlier by President Trump.
 Section 401 of the Clean Water Act authorizes states and tribes to review the impacts of many different types of federally-licensed projects on waterways within their borders and to limit or stop unacceptable projects.

 This proposed rule would make it more difficult for states and tribes to protect their water in several ways: